 Just like having an exercise buddy who shares the same workout goals as you do, have a buddy to keep you company during the holidays.
 He or she can keep watch over the food you eat together and you can be accountable to each other.
 Christmas and New year’s is after all a time for family and friends to be together.
 Then why not be together on a diet plan as well?
 Provide each other support, prepare strategies and encourage each other at every step.
 It’s bound to work out well for you guys!

 - Resist the buffet and don’t force yourself.

 Now just because it’s a buffet, doesn’t mean you have to eat all you like.
 Stand as far away from it as you can after taking what you want.
 Put a little of everything you need on the plate in one go.
 Do not go for a second helping!
 It is also not vital that you have to finish everything on your plate.
 If you don’t like what you’re eating, don’t force yourself.
 Don’t consume calories you don’t enjoy eating.
 Don’t compensate for it by taking something else either.
-Resist eating the carbs and the foods excessively soaked in oil, which might lead to oily skin.
+Resist eating the carbs and the foods excessively soaked in oil.
 Focus on foods with fewer calories in them.
 Decide in your mind earlier that you’re there to meet everyone and talk, and not to eat as much as you can.

 This is the time of year where you can feel vulnerable to various temptations that the Holiday food can offer.
 Fight it with these five techniques and keep yourself in shape!

 Author Bio – Vineetha Reddy